mong01/Adeptus-Mechanicus-FW-Battlescribe/readme.txt

-If you discover a bug, inconsistency or etc., click on the Issues tab, describe your problem clearly and concisely and I'll fix it as soon as.
+If you discover a bug, inconsistency or etc., click on the Issues tab, then New Issue.
+Describe your problem clearly and concisely and I'll fix it as soon as.

 Place this file in C:\Users\YourName\BattleScribe\data\Warhammer 40,000 9th Edition.
 Appears next to Adeptus Mechanicus in BattleScribe.
 Currently added units are: